 - Based on this monthly cost of Saxenda would equal £375

 Saxenda can be purchased online from registered pharmacies.
 When Saxenda is purchased online, normally, patients need to answer a number of questions about their health to assess the product’s suitability.

 Patients who have Saxenda prescribed privately can use any conventional pharmacy to process a Saxenda prescription.
 The prices in high street pharmacies may vary; therefore, it is recommended to call/visit a few pharmacies to get the best deal.

 Saxenda can be prescribed in the UK.
 Saxenda is not commonly prescribed in the UK.
 Prescribing information available on OpenPrescibing.net shows that it was only prescribed 13 times in January 2019 (an increase from 7 in December 2018).

-As of today, Saxenda use in NHS is very limited and not included in NICE recommendations on identifying, assessing, and managing obesity.
+Today, Saxenda use in NHS is minimal and not included in NICE recommendations on identifying, assessing, and managing obesity.
 The only current treatment option recommended by this guide is Orlistat.

-European Medicine Agency, which publishes reports for each medication that receives marketing authorisation noted that it is ‘unlikely that any potential weight loss achieved with liraglutide’ will continue after the treatment is stopped.
+European Medicine Agency, which publishes reports for each medication that receives marketing authorization, noted that it is ‘unlikely that any potential weight loss achieved with liraglutide’ will continue after the treatment is stopped.

 Saxenda offers an exciting approach to weight loss; however, there are many possible common, widespread side effects.
 NHS and private treatment carry a high price tag for NHS and private patients, making it almost not affordable.

 Obese patients may consider other options, such as treatment with Orlistat, which is taken orally.
 The effectiveness of Orlistat in weight loss is covered in a separate post, Orlistat review: Can you achieve a weight loss?
 By far, physical exercise and a well-balanced diet are the most effective weight loss.